Preparing for the School Year

 • have their photo taken (see rules below) and get their student ID.
 Picture retakes are offered Sept.
 15. Parents will be given information in the weeks following regarding how to order prints (optional).
 The photos of students in grades 9-11 will appear in the yearbook;

-• be given their demerit card (this and the student ID must be on a lanyard and visible during school days);
+• be given their referral card (this and the student ID must be on a lanyard and visible during school days);

 OPTIONAL